khaueviana/dotnet-async-throttling/README.md

 ## Scenarios with Throttling

+- AwaitWhenAllWithThrottling()
+    - performing *N* tasks at a time
-- Await.WhenAll - awaiting all the tasks and removing them from the task list at each throttle cicle
+    - awaiting all *N* tasks
+    - removing them from the task list at each throttle cicle

+- AwaitWhenAnyWithThrottling()
+    - performing *N* tasks at a time and
-- Await.WhenAny() - awaiting any task and removing only one completed task at each throttle cicle
+    - awaiting any task from *N*
+    - removing only one completed task at each throttle cicle

+- AwaitWhenAnyAndCompletedWithThrottling()
+    - performing *N* tasks at a time
-- Await.WhenAny() - awaiting any task and removing all completed tasks at each throttle cicle
+    - awaiting any task from *N*
+    - removing all completed tasks at each throttle cicle

 **Parameters**